UnitexGramLab/unitex-doc-contributor-guidelines/pages/05.guidelines/01.commits/docs.md

 - **MAY** be formatted using [Markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-- **MUST** clearly specify any drawback or limitation on the committed code
+- **MUST** clearly specify any drawback or limitation of the committed code

+- **MAY** highlight any further improvement on the committed code

 ## 1.3 Examples